How do I find the right flange size?

 👍 Getting the ‘right’ flange size can make a big difference to your comfort and milk flow.

-📏 You could start by measuring your nipple with a ruler, or our handy ‘nipple-sizer’ printout
+📏 Start by measuring your nipple with a ruler, or our handy ‘nipple-sizer’ printout (get it via the form below!)

 When people talk about “flange size”, they are referring to the diameter of the tunnel that your nipple is sucked into.